rahmadeaputri/data-analyst/README.md

 # data-analyst
 This project is part of my journey to becoming a data analyst.
+The goal is to develop essential data analysis skills, including data cleaning, data manipulation, exploratory data analysis (EDA), and data visualization, using Python, Power BI, and SQL.
+By working with real-world datasets, I aim to build a solid foundation in analyzing and visualizing data to generate meaningful insights.